-An independent institution, tailor-made for the settlement of sports-related disputes.
+An independent institution, created for the settlement of sports-related disputes.

 How is it different to standard commercial/investment arbitration?

-It functions mainly as an appeals body, rather than a trier of fact so to speak (though it does perform this function when the agreement demands).
-So CAS spends most of its time reviewing decisions issued by sports federations.
+It functions mainly as an appeals body, rather than a trier of fact (though it does some of the second when agreements allow).
+CAS spends most of its time reviewing decisions issued by sports federations.

-There’s also a difference in how parties agree to CAS.
-Regular users of arbitration have usually signed a contract.
-But many sportspeople have acquiescence to CAS imposed upon them when they agree to their sporting body’s code, or to an event’s rules.
+There’s also a difference in how parties opt in to CAS.
+In “normal” arbitration, the sides have usually signed an arbitration agreement – a contract.
+But many sportspeople have CAS imposed upon them when in the small print of a sporting body’s code or an event’s rules.

 What kinds of cases are most common?

-The majority of cases are disputes about football contracts and transfers, or doping.
-The court has a separate, dedicated list of arbitrators for football disputes, while the World Anti-Doping Code contains a mandatory reference to CAS for appeals by international athletes.
+The two biggest categories of work are disputes about football contracts and transfers, and doping.
+The court has a separate, dedicated list of arbitrators for football disputes.
+The doping work arises because the World Anti-Doping Code – signed by hundreds of sporting organisations and Olympic committees – contains a mandatory reference to CAS for appeals by international athletes.

-Since 1996, though, CAS has also served as the on-site dispute resolution body for each Summer and Winter Olympic Games – and more recently, the FIFA World Cup – for which it forms special ad hoc divisions.
+In addition, since 1996, CAS has provided on-site dispute resolution for each summer and winter Olympic Games – and latterly – for the FIFA World Cup.
+For each of these games or tournaments CAS forms a special ad hoc division.

 What do those ad hoc divisions do?

-Usually, they set up an office in the host city for the duration of the Games that can accept filings from participants or sports entities.
+They’re a mini, on-site version of CAS.
+They set up an office in the host city and accept filings from participants or sports entities.

-The president then establishes a panel (or sole arbitrator) and offers all potential parties the chance to argue at a hearing.
+The president of the division establishes a panel (or sole arbitrator) and offers all potential parties the chance to argue at a hearing.
 There are no written submissions outside of the request; and decisions are rendered within 24 hours.
-As a result of this real-time work, some of CAS’s work has been pretty groundbreaking.
+Working in real time this way has meant some of CAS’s work has been pretty groundbreaking.